 There are two peculiar intricacies to the Morph Ball Bomb: they can be laid in midair, and they don't obey gravity.
 This results in a technique known as the Double Bomb Jump, which requires timing bombs so that she gets propelled up to a midair bomb just as it goes off, propelling her even further.
 In some of the Metroid games, it's possible to do a triple-, or even ''unlimited''-bomb-jump, with the right timing of bomb placement and the bomb-restock counter.

 Metroid Prime: Hunters also includes a bona fide Rocket Jump: if Samus fires a missile (or certain other weapons) at the ground, she takes damage and gets knocked into the air a bit.
 This is useful for Sequence Breaking and speed running.
-Note that it doesn't work in the console Metroid Prime games (but in turn, most of the good tricks in those games don't work in Hunters).
+It doesn't work in the console Metroid Prime games (but in turn, most of the good tricks in those games don't work in Hunters).

 In Jazz Jackrabbit 2 you can use the Rocket powerups to propel yourself along 2 walls if they are next to each other, as a kind of Wall Jump.